-But when she mounted the steps leading up to the temple of Apollo, she was jerked out of her spiritual reverie.
-The simple lock on the doors before her — put there more for form than function, for who would dare violate the home of a god? — had been shattered and cast aside, and the doors themselves stood slightly ajar.
+But when she mounted the steps leading up to the temple of Apollo, she was jerked out of her reverie.
+The doors stood slightly ajar.
 The oracle first thought to call for one of the town guards, but some impulse gave her pause.
 Being a woman attuned to such impulses of the spirit, she opened the doors a little further and slipped cautiously inside.

 At first, the interior seemed to be deserted.
 But then the oracle noticed that the door to the inner sanctum, where she alone was allowed to enter to commune directly with the god, also stood ajar.
-Peering into the small chamber, she saw a man sprawled against the sacred omphalos stone that Zeus had once used to mark Delphi as the center of the world.
-The man lay there either asleep or unconscious, wreathed in the sacred vapors which, when inhaled, revealed Apollo’s presence.
+Peering into the small chamber, she saw a man sprawled against the omphalos stone.
+He lay there either asleep or unconscious, wreathed in the sacred vapors which, when inhaled, revealed Apollo’s presence.
 Yet he was blasphemously filthy, and covered with small bruises and wounds, some of them still dripping blood.
 He clutched to his chest an olive branch, symbol of peace and piety.
 He had need of any aid it might bring him, for crammed around him in the narrow space were the three most disgusting hags the oracle had ever seen.
-They snored loudly as they slept — a repellent sound indeed — and green rheum oozed out of their closed eyes.
+They snored loudly as they slept, green rheum oozing out of their closed eyes.
 The smell was appalling.